antoniguss/bikesharing-simulation/README.md

 A user's journey follows these steps:

-1.Walk to the nearest station with an available bike.
+1. Walk to the nearest station with an available bike.
-2.Take a bike and cycle to the station nearest their destination.
+2. Take a bike and cycle to the station nearest their destination.
-3.Return the bike and walk to their final destination.
+3. Return the bike and walk to their final destination.

 A trip is marked as failed if there are no bikes, the destination station is full, or if the user has to walk too far (based on a predefined threshold).

+### Interactive Dashboard

+The simulation includes a **[Streamlit][8]**-based dashboard that provides:

+- Interactive parameter configuration (simulation duration, start time)
+- POI and time weight adjustments
+- Real-time simulation results
+- Multiple visualization tabs:
+  - Station data and hourly bike availability
+  - Trip animations
+  - Station availability animations
+  - All trip paths
+  - Route usage heatmaps
+  - POI distribution
+  - Console logs
+  - Rebalancing route optimization

 ### Visualization of results

-After the simulation runs, we create two maps to understand the results.

-First, we can generate an interactive map using **[Folium][5]** that shows the specific path of every single successful trip.
-This includes the user's walk to the station, the bike ride, and their final walk to the destination.
-This helps us see the complete door-to-door journey for our users.
+The system generates several types of visualizations:

+1. Interactive maps using **[Folium][5]** showing:
+   - Complete trip paths (walking + cycling)
+   - Hourly trip animations
+   - Station availability over time
+   - POI distribution
+   - Optimized rebalancing routes

-Second, we create a heatmap image using **[Matplotlib][6]** and **[Contextily][7]**.
-On this map:
+2. Static visualizations using **[Matplotlib][6]** and **[Contextily][7]**:

-- **Routes** are drawn with transparency, so more frequently used routes appear darker and thicker.
-- **Stations** are shown as circles where the size depends on how busy the station was.
+   - Route usage heatmaps
+   - Hourly station activity heatmaps

-### Statistics
+### Statistics and Analysis

-The simulation tracks key data to measure performance.
-After it finishes, we analyze:
+The simulation tracks and analyzes:

-- The final count of successful vs. failed trips, giving us a system success rate.
-- The usage count for each station, which helps identify "hotspots" (busy stations) and "coldspots" (ignored stations).
-- The usage count for each route, showing the most important travel corridors between stations.
+- Success/failure rates for trips
+- Station usage patterns
+- Route popularity
+- Hourly bike availability per station
+- Optimal rebalancing routes based on station fill levels

 [1]: https://www.openstreetmap.org/ "OpenStreetMap Homepage"
 [2]: https://osmnx.readthedocs.io/ "OSMnx Documentation"